vippsas/vipps-developers/contribute.md

 informs users what they can and can't do (e.g., use, modify, redistribute), and contributors, what they are allowing others to do.

-The Vipps API documentation is licensed under the MIT licence: <https://choosealicense.com/licenses/mit/>
+The Vipps API documentation is licensed under the MIT license: <https://choosealicense.com/licenses/mit/>

 ## Questions?